betterkunge/paleoclimate_HadGEM3_UoB/step9_paleo_setup_on_MONSOON3.md

 #### UM
 ##### Chlorophyll qrclim.sea (potential element)
-This seems to be same as piControl in the GC3 suite.
+This is the same for piControl and eocene in the GC3 suite.
 In GC5, it is updated.
 Not sure whether it will significantly impact the results.
 ##### easyareosol (potential element)
 There is some ancil seems to be fixed impcat on radiation of the areosol.
 Will it influence the model?
 Where to set it?
 ##### river_number_um (new ancil file)